Information on Community Safety and priorities for West Lothian Community Safety Partners

 - Driving Advice It is up to each one of us to be responsible drivers and cyclists on the roads and to be careful pedestrians

 - Domestic Abuse How to report Domestic Abuse and Domestic Violence

-- What we are doing in West Lothian to promote Community Safety West Lothian Community Planning Partners ensure that West Lothian is delivering on their priorities as agreed by the Scottish Government in the single outcome agreement (SOA) and on target to meet their outcomes.
+- What we are doing in West Lothian to promote Community Safety West Lothian Community Planning Partners ensure that West Lothian is delivering on their priorities as agreed by the Scottish Government in the Local Outcome Agreement Plan (LOIP) and on target to meet their outcomes.

 - Illegal Off Road Bikes Motorbike Danger in Local Communities.

 - Your View Counts - Police Scotland Consultation Local Policing Consultation Police Scotland consults with the public every year on what their priorities are for policing in their community.